gszczure/IntershipTask-Remitly/README.md

 To run the tests inside the Docker container, follow these steps:

-1. First, make sure the application is running using `docker-compose up`.
+1. First, make sure the application is running using (look "Running the Application" section)

 2. In a new terminal window, execute the following command to enter the application container: